mszef21/medito-webpage-project/README.md

 - **Rewards for Donors:** Offer incentives for different donation tiers.
 - **Dynamic Notification Bar:** Show (future) real-time updates on donations.

+## Aditional Information

+index.html displays the donation level container on the left side of the bar, along with the description on the right.
+On the other hand, index2.html shows the donation level container on the right side of the bar, with the description on the left. (just check it out)

 ## Authors
 masny_fred